Strategies for Writing a Series

 However, there are problems that arise for an author when you try to do that.
 The greatest risk of course is that people will get tired of your world and your characters.
 I remember a series I read as a teenager.
 In the first installment, I felt the book had a world that was bizarre and wonderful beyond description.
 But as I got into the series, by the second book I felt that the planet had sort of lost its luster.
 I kept hoping that the author would take me deeper into the mysteries of the setting or that I would get to visit some other planets.
 In short, I felt to a great degree that we were rehashing things we’d seen in book one.
 Others might like that, but I’m a bit more adventurous.

-So that’s the great problem that one face when writing in a persistent world with persistent characters.
+So that’s the great problem that one faces when writing in a persistent world with persistent characters.

-Thus, as author we have to figure out ways to keep the reader interested, keep them eager to come back to our world and visit our characters once again.
+Thus, as authors, we have to figure out ways to keep the reader interested, keep them eager to come back to our world and visit our characters once again.

 There are only a few approaches that one can take to counter this problem.
 So let’s go over them: